-View Support ViewVR Support The current panner directions are shown using colour-coded crosses and labels, similarly to the plugin The current panner directions are shown using colour-coded beams, crosses and labels, similarly to the plugin display. display.
-Point at one with a VR controller and the controller will indicate the label of the source pointed at.
-Then, hold the VR
+View Support ViewVR Support and labels, similarly to the plugin The current panner directions are shown using colour-coded beams, crosses and labels, similarly to the plugin display. display.
+Point at one and hold the left mouse Point at one with a VR controller and the controller will indicate the label of the source pointed at.
+Then, hold the VR button to select it.
+Then, drag to set its azimuth and elevation. controller trigger to select it and move the controller to set its azimuth and elevation.

-View Support ViewVR Support

-controller trigger to select it and move the controller to set its azimuth and elevation.

-its azimuth and elevation.